Karlend/midnight-docs/docs/GTA 5/Lua/memory.md

 * `memory.alloc_u8()`
 ## `memory.alloc_u16`
-`Function allocates memory of size 2 bytes and initializes it to zero.`
+`Function allocates memory of size 2 bytes and initializes it to zero`

 ### Return value